Mais-Bohnen-Eintopf (Maissuppe mit schwarzen Bohnen)

 • 3 cloves garlic minced

-• 1 fresh red chili pepper, seeds removed and finely chopped
+• 1 fresh red chili pepper, seeded and membranes removed, then diced

 • 1 bunch cilantro, chopped